ghodsizadeh/pdf2csv/README.md

 ## Dependencies

 This project heavily depends on the [Docling](https://github.com/docling/docling) library for PDF table extraction.
-Ensure you have it installed before running the converter.

 ## CLI Usage